Your browser does not support JavaScript!

 Examples of common synthetic detergents include sodium lauryl sulphate (SLS) (used in personal care products like shampoos, body washes, and toothpaste) cetyl trimethyl ammonium chloride (CTAC) (used in fabric softeners, hair conditioners, and some industrial cleaners) linear alkylbenzene sulfonate (LAS) (used in laundry detergents and household cleaners).

-Performance Plastics, also known as engineering plastics or high-performance polymers, offer advanced mechanical, thermal, electrical, and chemical properties and are specifically designed to withstand challenging conditions and provide enhanced performance compared to standard or commodity plastics.
-Key features of performance plastics include:
+PERFORMANCE PLASTICS, also known as engineering plastics or high-performance POLYMERS, offer advanced mechanical, thermal, electrical, and chemical properties and are specifically designed to withstand challenging conditions and provide enhanced performance compared to standard or commodity plastics.
+Key features of PERFORMANCE PLASTICS include:

 • They can maintain their mechanical properties over a broad temperature range, from high-temperature applications to extremely low temperatures.